TechnicalLearningCenter/spring.boot/transaction/src/main/java/spring/boot/transaction/isolation/transaction.md

 returned by the second query is different from the first.
 It also happens when another transaction inserts records into or deletes records from the table between the two reads.

-Table 13-4.
-Phantom Read: Reading a Range of Data That Changes in Size During a Transaction Time Transaction Account
+Phantom Read: Reading a Range of Data That Changes in Size During a Transaction

+Time Transaction Account
 T1 Transaction 1 begins.
 T2 Transaction 1 reads a range of records RG1.